Different cast, same story: Liverpool's squad bares its teeth again | Goal.com

 The clean sheet will please the manager.
 It is only the third Liverpool have managed in the league all season, and their first since September.
 Rarely was it threatened.

 "The most used word in the dressing room at the moment is clean sheet – finally!"
-Klopp enthused afterwards.
+Klopp told the BBC afterwards.
 "A nearly perfect day."

 Indeed, was one blemish, with Dejan Lovren taken off in the first half with an apparent hamstring worry that Klopp hopes is merely cramp.